 |Application And Exam Registration

-The applicant must have completed or be a full-time student/resident in an advanced
+Applicant must complete or be a full-time student in an advanced

 education program in orthodontics and dentofacial orthopedics which is accredited

 by the Commission on Dental Accreditation of the American Dental Association (ADA).
-The "Advanced Education Student/Resident
+The "Advanced Education Student

 - Standard #5," as recognized by the Commission of Dental Education, is eligible